KrzysiekGL/learnopengl-attendee/04-Textures/README.md

-# Hello trinagle
+# Textures
-First introduction of the rendering pipeline along with an example.
+Using textures i.e. images as a color for rendering elemnets.